reusable-ui/reusable-ui-monorepo/features/decoration-feature/README.md

 # @reusable-ui/decoration-feature 📦

 A styling utility for resolving the appropriate decoration color based on the currently active variants — including theme, outline, and mild.
-It exposes CSS variables for directly coloring your component’s decoration, with support for CSS color function adjustments.
+It exposes CSS variables for coloring your component’s decoration, with support for CSS color function adjustments.
 Ideal for buttons, cards, dialogs, and any theme-aware components.

 ## ✨ Features
-✔ Dynamically adjusts decoration color based on active variants (theme, outline, mild)
+✔ Dynamically switches decoration color based on active variants (theme, outline, mild)
-✔ Resolved decoration color (`decorColor`) for direct usage or further adjustment via CSS color functions
+✔ Exposes decoration color variable (`decorColor`) for direct usage or further adjustment via CSS color functions
 ✔ Strongly typed CSS variables for safe, expressive styling across SSR and hydration
 ✔ Seamless integration across appearance, theming, and color systems